daniel-rusu/pods4k/README.md

 ## Java Compatibility

-Automated tests are run on all the LTS JDK releases which are supported by Kotlin (JDK 8, 11, 17, etc.)
+Requires JDK 11 or later.
+Automated tests are run on JDK LTS releases 11, 17, & 21.

 Some data structures use techniques which are only supported by the Kotlin compiler.
 While they can be used in a mixed Java & Kotlin codebase to store one of these data structures in a Java-defined collection, referencing these data